epfl-ada/ada-2024-project-conquistada/README.md

 # ADA Project: What makes for a successful movie?

 ## Abstract
-For this project, our goal is to find the recipe for a successful movie.
-Is it as simple as casting the most popular actors?
+This project investigates the factors that contribute to a movie's success.
+Is it as simple as casting the most popular actors ?

-To do so, we will differentiate between success in terms of revenue (box office value, net revenue, and revenue/budget ratio) and success in terms of viewers’ appreciation (TMDb ratings).
+To do so, two key dimensions will be examined: financial performance (e.g., box office value, net revenue, revenue/budget ratio) and audience reception (e.g., TMDb ratings).
+By analyzing features such as cast, budget, runtime, and production company, we aim to identify the elements that are most strongly associated with success in each dimension.

-First, we will try to identify relationships between features such as cast, budget, runtime, production company… and the success of a movie.
-We will therefore be able to identify which features have the most importance in determining success.
-We can then do a comparative analysis to better understand the differences between a financially successful movie and a highly rated movie.
-Doing so, we can study if it is possible to combine both and make the greatest movie of all time.
+Furthermore, we will conduct a comparative analysis in order to explore the differences between financially successful movies and highly rated ones.
+The goal is to determine whether it is possible to combine these elements to create a movie that excels both critically and commercially.
+This analysis will provide data-driven insights into the film industry and inform strategies for optimizing movie production and distribution.

 ## Research Questions